allenyin/reading_list/_posts/2016-04-05-WirelessValidationResults.md

 ![image8]({{ site.baseurl }}/assets/dB.png){: .center-image}

 The mean curve shows the convergence for binned distance is a lot steeper than that for VP-distance.
 This is really good news, as most of our decoding algorithms use binned firing rates.
-It shows for bin size $$>=25ms$$, the wireless systems have performarnce very close to Plexon.
+It shows for bin size $>=25ms$, the wireless systems have performarnce very close to Plexon.

-Finally, the order of performrance is again $$plexon>RHD>RHA$$.
+Finally, the order of performrance is again $plexon>RHD>RHA$.